sharmakumaraditya/barco-hackathon/README.md

 # Shravan Applications
-software for blind and Old Aged People
+Software for Blind and Old Aged People

 # Instructions
 * Download and setup tensorflow models